Unbalanced Optimal Transport: Dynamic and Kantorovich Formulation: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

-In this paper, we presented a unified treatment of the unbalanced transport that allows for both statical and dynamical formulations.
-Our key findings are (i) a Riemannian submersion from a semi-direct product of groups with an $L^2$ metric to the $\WF$ metric, which leads to the computation of the sectional curvature and a Monge formulation, (ii) a new class of static optimal transport formulations involving semi-couplings, (iii) an equivalence between these static formulations and a class of dynamic formulations.
-Each of these contributions is of independent interest, but the synergy between the static, the dynamic and the Monge problems allows to get a clear picture of the unbalanced transportation problem.
-Beside these theoretical advances, we believe that a key aspect of this work is that the proposed static formulation opens the door to a new class of numerical solvers for unbalanced optimal transport.
+In this paper, we presented a unified treatment of unbalanced optimal transport that allows for both static and dynamic formulations.
+Our key findings are (i) a new class of dynamic unbalanced optimal transport problems, (ii) a new class of static optimal transport formulations involving semi-couplings, (iii) an equivalence between these static formulations and a class of dynamic formulations.
+We believe that a key aspect of this work is that the proposed static formulation opens the door to a new class of numerical solvers for unbalanced optimal transport.
 These solvers should leverage the specific structure of the cost $c$ considered for each application, a striking example being the $\WF$ cost~\eqref{eq:GeneralizedCost:OTFR}.